What if you didn’t have to do the hard stuff that comes with managing a website — the site security, updates, and maintenance?

 This kind of hosting requires that you share one server with lots of other people.
 You’ll use a fraction of the machine’s RAM, bandwidth, CPU, and storage.

-Although shared hosting is cheaper than managed hosting in financial cost, you’d sacrifice better site performance and security.
+Although shared hosting is cheaper than managed hosting, you sacrifice site performance and security.
 Go for this type of service if you’re on a strict budget or need to cut spending.

 Next up is self-managed Cloud VPS hosting.
-This DIY option is an all-you-can-eat buffet.
+This is an easily customizable option primarily aimed at advanced users.
 It lets you pick your resources to build your virtual private server (VPS) in the cloud.

-And then, there’s Managed WordPress.
-This hosting service is for high-traffic blog owners, enterprises, or small to medium-sized businesses.
+And then, there’s Managed VPS hosting for WordPress.
+Once again, an entire virtual server is dedicated to a single project, so managed VPS hosting is suitable for high-traffic blog owners, enterprises, or small to medium-sized businesses.

 Let’s look at the features you’d expect in a managed WordPress account.
 All of these activities will be done for you.